 Users will then have the option to process or export the video, as shown by the progress bar below.
 This bar will show that the video effects the user selected are being applied to the video, as well as provide a percentage concerning how much longer the software needs to finish the video.
 The automatic video redaction software will also provide information concerning the user’s last save point.
 After the video is done processing, users will then be able to look over the video and view the finished product for themselves.

-In the video below, you’ll learn how to use Automatic Detection mode to perfectly Redact Faces with a few clicks.
+In the video below, you’ll learn how to use Automatic Detection mode to perfectly redact (blur) faces with a few clicks.